 Kenya's magnificent scenery, diverse wildlife and warm year-round temperatures make it a leading travel destination today.
 What many Westerners don't know is that with the advance of top quality dermatology care, Nairobi, Kenya has also become a key destination for medical tourism.

 "The cosmetic boom has now hit Nairobi, with everyone wanting to enhance their looks.
-Botox, chemical peels, fillers, dermabrasion as just some of the options available," Dr.
+Botox, chemical peels, fillers, dermabrasion as just some of the options available," Dr. Pancholi states.

 Dr. Pancholi receives patients from all over Africa as well as from parts of Europe.
 In addition to his patients living in Africa, "dark skinned patients who live in Europe also make it a habit of passing by once a year for a regular check up as they find it hard to find a dermatologist greatly experienced in dark skin in Europe," he explains.
-In addition, his clinics have "also become a hub for the local Expat community."

 With a country of 31 million people, Kenya is home to a large population.
 Kenya is about the same size as France, though 4,023 miles south.
 English as well as Kiswahili and local tribal dialects are the commonly spoken languages.
 As a result, there are a number of English speaking doctors available.
 The geography of Kenya could be considered a microcosm of Africa; the country includes the Pacific coast, low coastal plains, and high plateau and mountain regions.
 Due to its close proximity with the equator, Kenya's tropical climate is hot and humid.
 Such a climate can be breeding grounds for common skin problems such as eczema and skin cancer.
 As a result, there is a high need for quality dermatology in Kenya.